bxparks/AUniter/jenkins/README.md

         `-- tests
 ```

-We then pass along the `--pref sketchbook.path=$WORKSPACE` flag to the Arduino
+We then pass along the `--sketchbook $WORKSPACE` flag to the Arduino
 command line binary.
 This tells the Arduino binary that the sketchbook folder is
 `/var/lib/jenkins/workspace/AceButtonPipeline`, which has the exact folder
 layout expected by the Arduino binary.
 In particular the `libraries/` folder